russelljjadams/simplechess-study-tool/README.md

 # Chess Study Tool

 A Python-based toolkit designed to enhance your chess training regimen.
-It fetches your chess games from [chess.com](https://www.chess.com), executes a thorough analysis via Stockfish, and compiles crucial positions for study.
+It fetches your chess games from [chess.com](https://www.chess.com), executes a thorough analysis via Stockfish, and compiles critical positions for study.

 ## Features

 - Retrieval of games from the previous month automatically via the chess.com APIs.
 - In-depth game analysis utilizing the top-tier Stockfish engine.
-(Ignores bullet and blitz games.)
+(Ignores bullet and blitz games.
+This can be changed.)
 - Curated list of critical positions compiled into a PGN file for tactical improvement.

 ## Prerequisites